agcdtmr/didactic-journey/README.md

 - Doing: Following along the Django [Documentation](https://docs.djangoproject.com/en/4.1/intro/tutorial04/)
 - Change the port. `python manage.py runserver 8080`

+## What I want to accomplish

 - Connect filter_jobs_form.html or searh_results with api

+## What exactly do I want to accomplish?
+Most important to least important.

+- Let users(women career switchers or tech newbies or juniors) browse all the jobs in tech in Europe in one page
+- Let users checkk one specific job in a new window or page
+- Let users filter the jobs per location, salary, job position, work condition(full/part time, remote/wfh/wfo/hybrid), Diversity & Inclusion, Company Size, Company Industry
+- Let users share a job advert in their social medias or network
+- Let users sign-up / login to save jobs
+- Let users delete saved jobs
+- Let users log out, but still when they log back in again, they would have their saved jobs available on their profile page

 ## How to run